Noli Eala: Fil-sham controversy

 Eala also made noise during the well-publicized Fil-sham (foreigners posing as Filipinos; only Filipinos can play as locals in the PBA, foreigners play as imports) controversy that has hounded the league for years.
 In 2004, Eala suspended six foreign cagers because of lack of documents to prove their Filipino blood.
 This also led to a controversial decision by Talk N' Text to suit up Asi Taulava during Game One of the Philippine Cup championship series against Ginebra.
 Taulava played for the Phone Pals, that resulted in a win.
 Two days later, however, the commissioner reversed the decision and awarded Ginebra the win.

-In 2005, Eala indefinitely suspend several Filipino-Americans, notably Eric Menk, for failing to secure additional documents to the league on time.
+In 2005, Eala indefinitely suspended several Filipino-Americans, notably Eric Menk, for failing to secure additional documents to the league on time.
 In June 2005, after Taulava's citizenship was proven, Eala lifted the ban on the 6 ft 9 in center.
 Later in the year, the commissioner imposed an amnesty act that gave Menk and Mick Pennisi full authority to return and play for their mother teams.

 Reunion games

-In 2003, Eala announced a reunion game between Crispa and Toyota as part of the All-Star festivities at the Araneta Coliseum, featuring past players from both the Redmanizers and the Tamaraws.
+In 2003, Eala announced a reunion game between Crispa and Toyota as part of the all-Star festivities at the Araneta Coliseum, featuring past players from both the Redmanizers and the Tamaraws.
 Toyota won the game 65-61, on the late-game heroics of Robert Jaworski.
-In 2005, the TM Legends Game was held, in which two teams compromising of the league's 25 Greatest Players will play at each other.
+In 2005, the TM Legends Game was held, in which two teams composed of the league's 25 greatest players will play at each other.
 The team of coach Baby Dalupan won 96-92, with Allan Caidic named as MVP.

 Eala, also played a part in forming the Ateneo-La Salle (Ateneo and La Salle are fierce rivals in the UAAP) Dream Games on December 8, 2005, which pit a group of PBA players and current players from both schools to face each others.
 The main event saw Ateneo defeating La Salle by three points.